Advanced Ads comes with different capabilities for users to manage ads.

 By default, page admins can do everything.
-If you select the appropriate option in the plugin settings then also editors can create and manage ads.
-By default, other default user groups can’t do anything.
+If you select the appropriate option in the plugin settings, editors can also create and manage ads.
+As standard, other default user groups can’t do anything.

-With Advanced Ads Pro there are 3 capability roles that you can also assign to individual users:
+With Advanced Ads Pro, there are three capability roles that you can also assign to individual users: